vistadataproject/vistadataproject.github.io/demo2/index.md

 # Veteran Integrated Cloud Service (VICS)

-The following demonstration is an example of a Veteran Integrated Cloud Service (VICS)  - a single, centralized cloud service that replaces the same functionality originally within 130 decentralized VISTA systems.
+The following demonstration is an example of a Veteran Integrated Cloud Service (VICS) specific to Workload.
+This provides a single, centralized cloud-based Workload service which has the same functionality originally within 130 decentralized VISTA systems.

 ## VISTA is a lot more than an EHR